Azure-Samples/netappfiles-powershell-pool-change-script-sample/README.md

 # Azure NetAppFiles Script Sample - Pool Change for PowerShell

 This project demonstrates how to use PowerShell sample application to perform a pool change on a Volume for the Microsoft.NetApp resource provider.

 In this sample application we perform the following operations:

 * Creations
-    * ANF Account
+    * Azure NetApp Files Account
     * Primary Capacity Pool in service level Premium
     * Secondary Capacity Pool in service level Standard
     * Volume in the Primary pool
 * Updates
     * Perform pool change, moving Volume from Primary capacity pool to Secondary capacity pool
 * Deletions
     * Volume
     * Primary Capacity Pool
     * Secondary Capacity Pool
-    * ANF Account
+    * Azure NetApp Files Account

 >Note: The cleanup execution is disabled by default.
 If you want to run this end to end with the cleanup, please
 >change value of boolean variable 'CleanupResources' in ANFPoolChange.ps1